Bob Kroll (police officer): 2000s

 During a no-knock raid on an elderly couple's residence in September 2002, Kroll was among several officers accused of using excessive force.
 A lawsuit regarding the incident was settled for $60,000.
 In March 2003 Kroll was involuntarily demoted for ethical violations.
 He had his rank reinstated three months later.
 A City of Minneapolis attorney recommended settling a lawsuit for $15,000 stemming from Kroll kicking and beating a suspect at an impound lot in February 2004.
 While off-duty in May 2004, Kroll and another officer assaulted several people at an art crawl in northeast Minneapolis.
 After a man allegedly bumped up against their vehicle, Kroll and the other officer, dressed in plain clothes, punched him, throwing him on the sidewalk and hitting his head on the ground.
 They taunted bystanders and then punched the man's sister and kicked another person in the face.
 A complaint about the incident was sustained by the Civilian Review Authority and Kroll was suspended for 20 days.
 One month later, during a departmental ethics class, Kroll allegedly said that then-Congressman Keith Ellison, a Muslim, was a terrorist.
 He also used a homophobic slur against a gay staffer to mayor R. T. Rybak, resulting in his suspension.

-In 2007, Kroll was named in a racial discrimination lawsuit brought against the city of Minneapolis by five black officers, including police Medaria Arradondo who later became police chief.
+In 2007, Kroll was named in a racial discrimination lawsuit brought against the city of Minneapolis by five black officers, including police officer Medaria Arradondo who later became police chief.
 The lawsuit described Kroll as having "a history of discriminatory attitudes and conduct," and alleged that he wore a motorcycle jacket that had a white power patch.
 The lawsuit also asserted that Kroll was racially discriminatory in overtime assignments following the I-35W bridge collapse.